In Part One, we looked at the different features and functions of the Posts Table.

 In the Posts screen, you can:

-- Add a new post (this is explained in great detail in this step-by-step tutorial).
+- Create a new post (this is explained in great detail here).

 - Delete individual/multiple posts.

 Let’s begin by learning how to edit WordPress Posts.